-Like the casino, you’ll need to cash in your chips at some point if you want your Ethereum back into dollars or euros to pay for stuff.
+Like the casino, you’ll need to cash in your chips at some point if you want your Ethereum back into dollars or euros to pay for stuff, unless you find a pizza place that takes ETH.
 Remember, you might have to pay capital gains tax on any increase in value.

-There are a number of apps and sites that allow you to buy Ether.
-Many of these also allow you to buy Bitcoin too if that takes your fancy.
+There are a number of apps and sites that allow you to buy Ether (see the short list above).
+Many of these also allow you to buy Bitcoin too and other currencies if that takes your fancy.

-They also have a referral programme that pays out $10 when you buy either $100 or £100 in Ethereum and/or Bitcoin or even Litecoin.
+They also have a referral programme that pays out $10 when you buy either $100 or £100 in Ethereum and/or Bitcoin or even Litecoin/Bitcoin Cash.
 I also get $10 as a little thank you.
 Which is nice.